 The Mississippi State Chemical Laboratory (MSCL) has four main objectives to achieve over the next five years.
 The first priority is to encourage growth in the MSCL's Industrial and Agricultural Services (IAS; fee-for-service) area, which provides affordable analytical services to industry and citizens and enables the Laboratory to support industrial developments among businesses and individuals in the State.
 Additionally, through this service, the Laboratory assists farmers, manufacturers, daycare providers, food producers, etc., in complying with EPA, DEQ, FDA, and USDA policies.
 This expansion will help to ensure the safety and protection of the State's citizens and promote economic growth.
-The MSCL in conjunction with the Bureau of Plant Industry has developed a State plan for the regulation of hemp.
+The MSCL in conjunction with the USDA and MSDH has developed a testing plan for the regulation of hemp and medical marijuana.
 Second, through the MSCL's Petroleum Products Laboratory, there are plans to expand services to the energy sector in order to aid in the development of new energy products in the State.
 The third priority is for the Regulatory Division to implement an expanded surveillance and monitoring programs in food/feed/fiber (industrial hemp) protection and safety.
 The Laboratory's fourth priority area is to obtain additional extramural funding in order to proactively address issues impacting the economic development, environmental quality, and human/animal health in the State.

 The MSCL plans to expand the (IAS) fee-for-service area to bolster its support of industry, manufacturing, small businesses and individuals as they strive for compliance with government regulations and to ensure safety of the community.
 Over the next five years, the fee-for-service section plans to expand by adding one additional staff member and continue to purchase new equipment.
-The staff member will be added during the last three fiscal years (FY 2024-2026).
+The staff member will be added during the last three fiscal years (FY 2025-2027).
 Also, during this time, the Lab plans to purchase a high-resolution mass spectrometer (\$500,000), which would allow for non-targeted and unknown analysis of contaminated products.
 These additions will empower us to expand our support of industrial development in the State and allow for increased availability of services to businesses and individuals.
 Additionally, the MSCL would be able to use this instrument to expand the Feed Regulatory testing to include antibiotic, hormone, and toxin analysis, allowing the Lab to have a more proactive approach to feed/food safety.
+The MSCL has a memorandum of understanding with the State of Georgia to perform pesticide formulation testing and is working to establish a similar testing program with Maryland.